How Much Niacin Per Day Should I Consume With PKD

 However, this doesn’t mean the more, the better.
 Overdosage of niacin can cause skin flushing, especially in the face.
 This reaction usually occurs along with itching, headache and gastrointestinal distress.
 From this point, correct dosage of niacin is very important for PKD patients.

 Generally, 14 to 20 mg/day supplement of niacin is recommended for PKD patients, but the accurate dosage changes from person to person.
 If you want to know how much niacin you can take every day, you can leave a message in the below form, so nephrologist here can help you find the answer.

-- Is Papaya Good for CKD Patients
+- Is Creatinine 1600 Life-Threatening for Kidney Failure Patients